 Number of Faculty: 142 full time, 158 part time

 Colleges, Programs, and Degrees:

-Bachelor of Science: Applied Mathematics (three-year program), Architecture, Biomedical Engineering, Business Management, Civil Engineering, Computer Engineering, Computer Engineering Technology, Computer Information Systems, Computer Networking, Computer Science, Construction Management, Electrical Engineering, Electromechanical Engineering (five-year program), Electronic Engineering Technology, Engineering, Facility Planning and Management, Industrial Design, Interior Design, Mechanical Engineering
+Bachelor of Science: Applied Mathematics (three-year program), Architecture, Biological Engineering, Biomedical Engineering, Business Management, Civil Engineering, Computer Engineering, Computer Information Systems, Computer Networking, Computer Science, Construction Management, Electrical Engineering, Electromechanical Engineering (five-year program), Engineering, Industrial Design, Interior Design, Mechanical Engineering